- celiprolol hydrochloride

 No data are available regarding celiprolol overdose in humans.

-The most common symptoms to be expected following overdose with a beta-adrenoceptor blocking drug are bradycardia, hypotension, bronchospasm and acute cardiac insufficiency.
+The most common symptoms to be expected following overdose with a beta blockers are bradycardia, hypotension, bronchospasm and acute cardiac insufficiency.

 General treatment should be symptomatic and supportive and be conducted under close supervision, with the use of gastric lavage, activated charcoal and a laxative to prevent absorption of any drug still present in the gastro-intestinal tract.
 Haemodialysis or haemoperfusion may be considered.